Can You Make Money With Smart Living Company (SLC)?

 When you sign up you will get access to the Smart Living Company website that is searchable like any other website, has a nice menu with links and the front page is full of links taking you to resourceful areas of the site and to the lowest cost products.

-UPDATE: As of 5/23/2015 they still have a link for Kits but I have not seen one in ages (More than 8 months at least).
-I am leaving this in case you do happen to catch them when they do have a kit.
-When they have specialty kits offered they group together specific items that you can order in bulk for example last year they offered a Valentine's Day kit that had over 40 items and it was priced 21% lower than what it would cost you to buy all of those same items individually from them.
+When they had specialty kits they would group together specific items that you could order in bulk.
 These kits were great for having a party, setting up at flea markets, or selling in a brick and mortar location.
 In the past I bought them and focused my eBay listings or my advertising on those items for my local area ads where I could deliver and not have to charge shipping since this increases sales.

-UPDATED 5/23/2015: The costs involved if you purchase the membership online or if you are going to call in be sure to find out what they are offering currently.
-Right now you can choose from two different options online.
+UPDATED 12/11/2016: The costs involved if you purchase the membership online or if you are going to call in be sure to find out what they are offering currently.
+Right now you can choose from three different options online.

-Option 2 - "Premiere" $19.95 a month for membership, 30% (was previously 40%) discount on purchases off of MSRP (Manufacturer’s Suggested Retail Price), and includes membership kit, one (1) hour a month of live personal business consultation, customer services available via phone and email.
+Option 2 - "Premiere" - NOW: $19.95 one time sign up fee and $5.95 a month but it was $19.95 a month for membership.
+Discount off of MSRP (Manufacturer’s Suggested Retail Price) remains 30% (was previously 40% 2+ years ago) and includes membership kit, one (1) hour a month of live personal business consultation, Forum & Advice access, customer services available via phone and email.

-Option 3 - "Enterprise" $39.95 a month for membership, 66% (was 66%) discount on purchases off of MSRP (Manufacturer’s Suggested Retail Price) and includes membership kit, unlimited live personal business consultation, customer services available via phone and email.
+Option 3 - "Enterprise" - NOW: $39.95 one time sign up fee and $9.95 a month for membership but it was $39.95 a month for membership.
+Up to 66% (was 66%) discount on purchases off of MSRP (Manufacturer’s Suggested Retail Price) and includes membership kit, unlimited live personal business consultation, Forum & Advice access, customer services available via phone and email.

 Membership fees are non-refundable however you can upgrade at any time.
 Downgrades and/or cancellation will take effect at the end of the billing period paid for last but you can downgrade or cancel at any time with no penalty.